teleport-plugin-pagerduty Chart Reference | Teleport

 data:

-Read the PagerDuty Helm Chart documentation for more information about how to acquire these credentials.
+Check out the Access Requests with PagerDuty guide for more information about how to acquire these credentials.

 teleport.identitySecretPath